In Good Hands Review – A Melodrama About Parenting and Fate

 There is nothing new to offer in the story, but In Good Hands remains a watchable film due to its hard-hitting emotions and mature themes.

-In Good Hands tells the story of Melisa, a single mother who lives with her only son Can, who suddenly finds out about her terminal illness and only has five months to live.
-Melisa confesses that this news does not affect her as she lives the life fullest for her.
+In Good Hands tells the story of Melisa, a single mother who lives with her only son, Can, who suddenly finds out about her terminal illness and only has five months to live.
+Melisa confesses that this news does not affect her as she lives life to the fullest.
 But the only thought she harbors is what will happen to Can when she is no more.

 Can is her apple of the eye.
 Both share a unique bond, and both are like their own friends rather becoming the mother and the son.
 So, Melisa decides to seek help from Firat, a flamboyant young businessman, from the worry of making sure about Can’s parenting.
 But after the entry of Firat into the lives of Can and Melisa, some old chapters of their past resurface in their life, turning their lives upside down.

-Talking about the key elements of the film, they are not as unique or exciting as they have been used in films multiple times before.
+The key elements of the film are not as unique or exciting as they have been used in films multiple times before.
 But these known elements are handled quite well by the director Hakan ‘Ketche’ Kirvavac.
 His craft puts the right amount of emotions in the needed places.
-Often melodramatic, there are certain places the story gets simplified in the narrative, and the conflicts get loose and misses the hard-hitting resolutions.
+Often melodramatic, there are certain places where the story gets simplified in the narrative, and the conflicts get loose and miss the hard-hitting resolutions.

-Asli Enver as Melisa is tormented from inside but a jolly, loveable mother from outside.
+Asli Enver, as Melisa, is tormented from the inside but a jolly, loveable mother from the outside.
 The impending doom she is awarely approaching is meticulously portrayed with some hard-hitting performance.
-At the end, when her character comes to her fate, it becomes an agonizing burst of emotions.
+In the end, when her character comes to her fate, it becomes an agonizing burst of emotions.

-Kaan Urgancioglu as Firat is also good in his respective role.
+Kaan Urgancioglu, as Firat, is also good in his respective roles.
 But the show-stealer for me is Mert Ege Ak.
 The little boy who plays the role of Can is just slick in his performance.
 He never drifts away from the pitch of his character and becomes the most memorable character in the entire film.